 Journey Diary (30 points): Each week, you are introduced one focal topic on abnormal psychology with a variety of information and resources.
-In this multidiscussion assignment, you are expected to jot down your journey diary for at least 6 weeks between Island/Week 2 and Island/Week 15 (except for Island 14 the assignment.
-Both content and format matter in grading your discussion.
-Please submit your posts on time.
+In this multi-discussion assignment, you are expected to jot down your journey diary for at least 6 weeks between Island/Week 2 and Island/Week 15 (except for Island 10 the Spring

-Thanksgiving Break Island) with one original and one response diary posts (5 points) for each of the six weeks due on Sundays.
+Break Island) with one original and one response diary posts (5 points) for each of the six weeks due on Sundays.
 See specific instruction on CANVAS.

 In-depth Topic Discussion (90 points): Three discussion topics will be posted on CANVAS during the semester with each worth 30 points.
 These discussion assignments are open for two weeks and due on Sundays.
-You need to have at least one original post and one response post to be graded for full credits in each discussion
+You need to have at least one original post and one response post to be graded for full credits in each discussion assignment.
+Both content and format matter in grading your discussion.
+Please submit your posts on time.